What is commercial truck financing?

 Banks vs. Financing Companies

-Most banks won’t offer semi truck financing.
-Commercial hauling trucks break down often and have a lot of competitors, which means that banks are usually not interested in taking the risk.
-Commercial truck financing companies, however, certainly are.
+Many banks refuse to offer semi truck financing.
+Commercial hauling trucks break down often and have a lot of competitors, making them risk-average to the process.
+Commercial truck financing companies, however, are more experienced with the industry and very willing to extend financing.

-Aside from being the only way to finance semi trucks, working with financing companies who specialize in commercial trucks are generally better than banks because of:
+Aside from being the only way to finance semi trucks, working with financing companies who specialize in commercial trucks are generally better than banks for a number of reasons.

-Companies who only deal with commercial trucks know what business documents to look for and will be able to quickly appraise commercial trucks much faster than a bank.
+Companies who only deal with commercial trucks know what business documents to look for and will be able to quickly appraise commercial trucks faster than banks.

 General lending institutions don’t understand the commercial trucking business and often require outrageous down payments to offset the perceived risk.
 Special commercial truck financing companies can offer down payments that are much cheaper.